Learner drivers' insurance

 What affects the cost of learner drivers' insurance?

 As you're brand new to the roads and won't have any track record of how safe a driver you are, insurers have to look at claims data.
-And sadly, those statistics show that young drivers are more likely to be involved in an accident than older drivers.
+And sadly, those statistics show that young drivers are more likely to be involved in an accident than older experienced drivers.

 This is just one factor of how insurers price a policy though, here's a quick overview of other things that make a difference (see what affects your quote for detailed information).

 • The car you drive.
-A cheap, less powerful car will be cheaper to insure than a flashy one.
+A cheap, less powerful car will be cheaper to insure than a flashy one. see Car insurance groups.

 • Other drivers on the policy – adding an experienced driver can cut costs.
 You're a high-risk driver as a learner, so adding someone who is a much lower risk as a second (and/or third) driver can bring down the average risk and you may get a cheaper policy.

 Though this again comes down to trial and error.
 Adding your uncle might lower your quote with one provider but not another.
+It's also worth checking out Multicar insurance if there are several vehicles to insure in your family.

 Should I get black box insurance as a learner driver?